DioxusLabs/docsite/docs-src/0.4/en/reference/component_props.md

 }
 ```

-> While the new Component is shorter and easier to read, this macro should not be used by library authors since you have less control over Prop documentation.
+> While the new component is shorter and easier to read, this macro should not be used by library authors since you have less control over Prop documentation.

 ## Component Children